 - Enhancing frequencies to get a more natural sound.

-Listen carefully and try to capture the weaknesses of the final mix?
+Listen carefully and try to capture the weaknesses of the final mix.
 Too dark and without air?
 Make small adjustments at high frequencies.
 Does the bass rumble the subwoofer?
 Make modifications in that area.
-You see, we are not talking here of overlap or highlight a particular instrument or voice, that should be in the mix.
+You see, we are not talking here of overlap or highlighting a particular instrument or voice, that should be in the mix.
 Now you must focus on the overall sound of the mix, as a whole.

 When using EQ, the big tip is to use your ears.
 If the tracks you play sound right together, then they often are, so trust your instincts and adjust the sound to each room and situation.